Take a sneak peek at the new NIST.gov and let us know what you think!

 Karen E. Kerr

-Karen Kerr is the Founder and Managing Director of Agile Equities, LLC.
+Karen Kerr is the Senior Managing Director for Advanced Manufacturing at GE Ventures, General Electric.
+In this role, Karen is leading a team focused on supporting the advanced manufacturing ecosystem as well as making investments and developing partnerships in this area for GE.
 Previously she served as Senior Director of New Ventures and Alliances at the University of Southern California (USC) Stevens Center for Innovation where she was responsible for accelerating the formation of startup companies out of university research.
 Before joining USC, Karen held senior business development roles at Intellectual Ventures in both the Invention Investment Fund and the Invention Development Fund.
 Karen has two decades of experience in venture investing and in developing technology based businesses.
-Previously, she was as a Managing Director at ARCH Venture Partners and an associate at both Patricof & Co Ventures and ARCH Development Corporation.
+She is the founder of Agile Equities LLC, a venture development company specializing in emerging technology companies.
+She also served as a Managing Director at ARCH Venture Partners and an associate at both Patricof & Co Ventures and ARCH Development Corporation.

 Karen has invested across a broad array of companies in life science, information technology, communications and semiconductors, including such companies as Amberwave Systems, Silverstorm Technologies (NASDAQ: QLGC), Teach.com (Intellinex/E&Y), Ensemble Technologies, Illumina (NASDAQ: ILMN) and Diversa (NASDAQ: VRNM).